-Remarks Expenses from civil liability insurance for directors and senior management totalled 154 thousand euros (2017: 468 thousand euros).
-At the General Meeting held on 28 April 2015, the shareholders approved the 2017 Plan of long-term incentives for the Managing Director and Senior Management of Prosegur.
-The 2017 Plan is essentially tied to value creation during the 2015-2017 period and sets out the payment of share-based incentives and/or cash to the Chief Executive Officer and Senior Management of the Company like the previous plan.
+Expenses from civil liability insurance for directors and senior management totalled 172 thousand euros (2018: 154 thousand euros).

 At the General Meeting held on 28 May 2018, the shareholders approved the 2020 Plan of long-term incentives for the Chief Executive Officer and Senior Management of Prosegur.
 The Plan is tied to value creation during the 2018-2020 period and entails the delivery of cash incentives, calculated for certain beneficiaries based on the share price.
 It has a term of three years and is based on the attainment of objectives and on the beneficiary's continuing service at the Company.
 In most cases, the plan measures performance from 1 January 2018 to 31 December 2020 and continuing employment at the Company from 1 January 2018 through to 31 December 2022.

-For both plans, when determining the cash value of each share to which the beneficiary is entitled, the Company uses as a benchmark the average share price for Prosegur on the Madrid Stock Exchange for the last 15 trading sessions of the month before the month when the shares are to be delivered.
+For this plan, when determining the cash value of each share to which the beneficiary is entitled, the Company uses as a benchmark the average share price for Prosegur on the Madrid Stock Exchange for the last 15 trading sessions of the month before the month when the shares are to be delivered.

 The amount of the total incentive will depend on the level of achievement of the objectives established in line with the strategic plan.

-In relation to the 2017 and 2020 long-term incentive plans for the Chief Executive Officer and Senior Management of Prosegur, included under wages and salaries is the expense for the obligation accrued in 2018 amounting to 4,707 thousand euros (2017: 6,695 thousand euros).
+In relation to the 2020 long-term incentive plan for the Chief Executive Officer and Senior Management of Prosegur, included under wages and salaries is the expense for the obligation accrued in 2019amounting to 5,674 thousand euros (2018: 4,707 thousand euros).

 The liability for the total obligation acquired is recognised as an expense in the income statement with a debit to provisions on an accruals basis over the Plan measurement period.
-In 2018, an amount of 8,967 thousand euros was used for the first payment of the 2017 Plan (2017: 1,526 thousand euros).